Faculty

 Assistant Professor

-JJ focuses on identifying biomechanical risk factors and improving treatment strategies for orthopedic injuries across the lifespan, including running injuries, ACL tears, and knee osteoarthritis.
+JJ's research focuses on identifying biomechanical risk factors and improving treatment strategies for orthopedic injuries.
+His current research focuses on the effect of footwear and trail surfaces on running biomechanics and running injury risk.

 Kim Hannigan, PhD, ATC